Cass Technical High School

 Lewis Cass Technical High School (simply referred to as Cass Tech) is a four-year public magnet high school in Midtown Detroit, Michigan, United States.
 It was established in 1907 and is part of the Detroit Public Schools Community District.
-It is named after Lewis Cass.
+It is named after army officer, politician, and slavery advocate Lewis Cass.

 Until 1977, Cass was Detroit's only magnet school and the only non-neighborhood enrollment school in Detroit.
 It remains one of few magnet schools in Detroit.
 Entrance is based on test scores and middle school grades.
 Students are required to choose a curriculum path—roughly equivalent to a college "major" —in the ninth grade.
 Areas of study include among others arts and communication, business management and marketing, engineering and manufacturing, human services, and science and arts.

 History

+1860-1912

+Cass Union School was built in 1860 and received an addition in 1883.
+At the corner of Second Street and Grand River Avenue, it held the first iteration of Cass Technical High School, which was established there in 1907 on the third floor.
+A new wing was added in 1909 to house the program.
+The school was mostly destroyed by a fire on November 16, 1909, but the new wing remained.

+1912 to 1922

+A new building for Cass Tech was built on the site and opened in October 1912.
+It was later known as Detroit High School of Commerce.
+A long waiting list of students formed, as the school's industrial and business education programs were in high demand.
+After a large new section of the building opened in 1922, the 1912 section stood until being demolished for freeway construction in 1964.

+1922 to 2005

+Designed in Collegiate Gothic style by Malcolmson and Higginbotham with Albert Kahn as construction architect, a new eight-story building began construction in 1916.
+The cornerstone was laid in 1917, and after delays caused by World War I austerity measures, the building opened in September 1922.
+It had a capacity of 3,600 students and was connected to the High School of Commerce, which had opened earlier that year in Cass Tech's former building.
+The two schools were connected by Victory Memorial Arch, a pedestrian bridge over Main Street that served as a memorial to students killed in the war.
+Like the current building, city leaders complained that the project had exceeded its budget.
+By 1942 the school had more than 4,500 students and was the largest in Michigan.